 Extension Courses Other Than UCLA Extension

 Antioch University Los Angeles accepts only certain types of extension courses for credit.
-The Office of the Registrar evaluates extension courses for credit on a case-by-case basis.
+The Office of the University Registrar evaluates extension courses for credit on a case-by-case basis.
 If an extension course is refused for transfer because it does not meet Antioch University Los Angeles' standards for college-level learning, the student may be able to document the coursework as Prior Learning with additional reading and written work.
 See the Undergraduate Program section for Prior Learning for further information.

 Career and Technical Education Courses